 Two camera series from the 60s and 70s which were both designed with Mercury in mind.
 The best solution here is the 675 hearing aid battery with an adaptor.
-From practical experience, hearing-aid batteries last 3 months longer if air holes are covered with tape when not in use.
+From practical experience, hearing-aid batteries last 3 months, longer if air holes are covered with tape when not in use.
 Both of these camera types will have accurate metering when the 675 batteries are in use.
 Adjustment of the meters to use 1.5 Volt Alkaline or Silver Oxide types is tricky without professional equipment.
-The diode modification will cause the meter to read less accurately at extreme ends.
+The diode modification often seen on web forums will cause the meter to read less accurately at extreme ends.
 I haven’t tried an MR-9 Adaptor but would think this would lead to the same problems as the diode modification.

 Circuitry in these is very primitive and are more dependent than other types on a stable/accurate voltage from the battery.